LSSTDESC/desc-continuous-integration/docs/desc/ci_at_nersc.rst

    :linenos:
    :caption: ./gitlab/mirror_repo_files/.gitlab-ci.yml

-We will go into detail of the GitLab CI format in the next section, but
+We will go into more detail of the GitLab CI format in the next section, but
 briefly:

 * The workflow is triggered automatically from GitHub using the trigger token.